jva15/Blender-TrailEffects/README.md

 You can also change the material if you'd rather use a different one. just keep in mind that the U(x axis) of the default textures are flipped incase your thinking of using that as a reference or base.
 ## UPDATE 0.1.1
-  fixed a bug that caused bones to excessively space out. now framelength pertains to the frame length of the trail instead of per bone. change fremlength to a float which fixed problems with inaccuracies adding bones distributes across the length like it should now. you can now create trails more intuitively. you can change the bone resolution, framelength, and trailwidth and preview your changes. added a bake mode that uses the current frame as the end frame.
+  1.fixed a bug that caused bones to excessively space out.

+  2.now framelength pertains to the frame length of the trail instead of per bone.

+  3.change fremlength to a float which fixed problems with inaccuracies

+  4.adding bones distributes across the length like it should now.

+  5.you can now create trails more intuitively. you can change the bone resolution, framelength, and trailwidth and preview your changes.

+  6.added a bake mode that uses the current frame as the end frame.